adamddh/adamddh/README.md

 ### 💻 Currently Working On:

-- The [January Series](https://calvin.edu/january-series/): Running front of house for this series of free liberal arts lectures broadcast live across the planet to 4,000 people.

 - A [visualizaion](https://github.com/adamddh/MI-COVID-Viz/blob/master/MiCorona.md) on goverment supplied COVID-19 data for the state of michigan.
 This is a good practice in both python and R for web-scraping, data cleaning, and visualization.

 - Quick python programming, such as web-scraping, maintenance scripts, and bots.

-- Gearing up for the 2021 spring semester.

 ### 📚 Currently Learning More About: